Kallistina/advent-of-code-2024/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as you like. 🎉

----

 ## 🌟 Acknowledgments

 A huge thanks to [Eric Wastl](https://twitter.com/ericwastl) for creating and maintaining Advent of Code, as well as the incredible community of coders who make it such an enjoyable event every year!